 The Epson utility is automated but also covers alternative methods.
 Pictures and manual instructions are a nice touch if you have to manually configure the network connection.

 The setup utility also sets up the print driver.
 Again manual setup of the driver is available should the automated setup fail to find the Epson.
 Print services, like Mopria or Airprint, provide point and print setup.
 Great for mobile devices, tablets, or Mac’s.

-The print speed is 13 for monochrome and 8 for color.
-A 2.7 inch color display with keys for input is on the control panel.
+The 2.7 inch color display with keys for input is on the control panel is small but manageable.
 Of course, a larger display and faster speed is always desirable still they are not out of line for this segment.